BryanMRowe/BRowe_Git_Repository/Projects/Automated_Security_Trading/README.md

 My first automated security trading app.
-It's ugly, and private information/trading strategy has been omitted, but leaving it here to show progress.
+It's ugly but worked, and private information & trading strategies have been omitted, but leaving it here to show progress.
 It was built using Interactive Brokers TWS (Trader Workstation) API and is written in VBA.